redhat-openshift-ecosystem/community-operators-pipeline/docs/contributing-prerequisites.md

 ## Sign Your Work

 The contribution process works off standard git _Pull Requests_.
 Every PR needs to be signed.
 The sign-off is a simple line at the end of the explanation for a commit.
 Your signature certifies that you wrote the patch or otherwise have the right to contribute the material.
-The rules are pretty simple, if you can certify the below (from [developercertificate.org](https://developercertificate.org/)):
+The rules are pretty simple if you can certify the below (from [developercertificate.org](https://developercertificate.org/)):

 ```
 Developer Certificate of Origin